Seerden/Bits/README.md

 Bits is a habit tracker in the form of a single-page web-application.
-The application is live on [🔵 bits.seerden.xyz](https://bits.seerden.xyz)
+The application is currently _not_ live on [🔵 bits.seerden.xyz](https://bits.seerden.xyz)

 ## Showcase/overview